 Goodreads & Reading Logs

 I’m a huge fan of Goodreads, especially since I read so much on Kindle–which is automatically tracked in Goodreads.
-Read more about how my friend Rachelle and I use Goodreads:
+Read more about how my friends and I use Goodreads:

 - 10 features that will help you get the most out of your Goodreads account